ISISComputingGroup/ibex_developers_manual/Deploy-script-workflow.md

 ## Steps

 ### Pre-script
-1. Use VNC Viewer to ensure that the instrument is not currently in use.
+1. Use RealVNC Viewer to ensure that the instrument is not currently in use.
 1. Remote desktop into the instrument
 1. Open git-bash
     1. cd into `C:\Instrument\Apps\EPICS`